-This section describes the environments in which the proposed mechanism is intended to operate.
-In the simplest setting, Alice is calling Bob through some set of gateways and/or the PSTN.
-Both Alice and Bob have smart devices which can be modified, but they do not have a clear connection between them: Alice cannot inject any data into signaling which Bob can read, with the exception of the asserted destination and origination E.164 numbers.
+This section describes the environments in which the proposed out-of-band STIR mechanism is intended to operate.
+In the simplest setting, Alice is calling Bob, and her call is routed through some set of gateways and/or the PSTN which do not support end-to-end delivery of STIR.
+Both Alice and Bob have smart devices which can access the Internet (perhaps enterprise devices, or even end user ones), but they do not have a clear telephone signaling connection between them: Alice cannot inject any data into signaling which Bob can read, with the exception of the asserted destination and origination E.164 numbers.
 The calling party number might originate from her own device or from the network.
 These numbers are effectively the only data that can be used for coordination between the endpoints.

-In a more complicated setting, Alice and/or Bob may not have a smart or programmable device, but one or both of them are behind a STIRaware gateway that can participate in out-of-band coordination, as shown below:
+In a more complicated setting, Alice and/or Bob may not have a smart or programmable device, but instead just a traditional telephone.
+However, one or both of them are behind a STIR-aware gateway that can participate in out-of-band coordination, as shown below:

-In such a case, Alice might have an analog connection to her gateway/ switch which is responsible for her identity.
-Similarly, the gateway would verify Alice's identity, generate the right calling party number information and provide that number to Bob using ordinary POTS mechanisms.
+In such a case, Alice might have an analog (e.g., PSTN) connection to her gateway/ switch which is responsible for her identity.
+Similarly, the gateway would verify Alice's identity, generate the right calling party number information and provide that number to Bob using ordinary Plain Ol' Telephone Service (POTS) mechanisms.